QueenSquishy/brains/README.md

 ## Only English

 This one is super simple.
 Every time you write something do it in a language that’s not English, particularly a language that doesnt translate well to English because analysts are literally going to just just run it through google translate so the more broken the translation the longer their response times.
 You can extend this to if you are writing files or creating directories on a non-english system use the native language.

+## Sandboxes kind of suck

+As an immediate point most commercial sandboxes list their supported file types freely on their website.
+Find these and just use files outside of these file types.
+Next make your payloads dont run if they exist in directories without non human names (like cxerteq2).
+Finally if your making phishing sites only enable redirects if the refer is from google.com this breaks basically all automated sandboxes.